viraja1/rhai_functions_fluence/README.md

 ## Rhai Functions for Fluence

-Rhai is an embedded scripting language for Rust (https://github.com/jonathandturner/rhai)
+Rhai is an embedded scripting language for Rust (https://github.com/jonathandturner/rhai).
+Rhai Functions for Fluence allows you to execute Rhai functions and statements.
+The function can be defined in one call and it's results can be fetched from another call.

 ### Screenshots